tonywok/tonywok.github.io/_posts/2019-01-25-simple-code.md

 ## Clarifying Our Intent

-Let’s stop “writing simple code”.

-Instead let’s be explicit in our decision to either write the code we need _right now_ or the code we've consciously decided accommodates our level of uncertainty.
-And when we do it, let's do it as a team.

-Good luck and be ready to get it wrong sometimes :)
+Our goal shouldn't be to just "write simple code", but to continously try to write code at the _optimal_ level of abstraction.

+We can use urgency, uncertainty and other peoples' perspectives to help arrive at a reasonable decision.
+As you learn more, the landscape changes -- expect to get it wrong and continuously re-evaluate.